 Despite the fact that St Andrew has stood as Scotland’s patron saint for so many years, it wasn’t until the 18th century that the popular celebration of his day became commonplace.
 What might surprise you even more is that the tradition of celebrating on November 30th was not even technically started in Scotland, but by a group of ex-pats in the USA who were keen to reconnect with their Scottish roots.

 This was followed by another society, this time in New York, which was founded in 1756.
 ‘The St Andrew’s Society of the State of New York’ is the oldest charity of any kind registered in New York and was founded by Scotsmen who were looking to relieve the poor and distressed in the town.
 From these seeds, St Andrew’s societies have spread around the world as Scots have travelled and settled in the far reaches of the globe.
-They have taken with them the ideals that are all too evident in their homeland and helped spread this kindness and goodwill that St Andrew was known for.

 More recently, St Andrew’s Day has become more and more special to Scots and ranks as one of three major dates during the winter period.
 Starting off Scotland’s Winter Festival each year on November 30, people across the country gather together to celebrate St Andrew and share good times.
 The day is usually marked with a celebration of Scottish culture, including dancing, music, food and drink, with parties going on long into the cold winter night.